16 FAQs people ask about selling your shares back to your company.

 A public company may only purchase its own shares using retained distributable profits.

-You need to notify Companies House within 28 days of any share purchase.
+You need to notify Companies House within 28 days of any share purchase and, if the shares being bought back are cancelled, notify Companies House of that too.
 Public companies must also notify the exchange on which the shares are traded (eg the Stock Exchange or AIM).

 If the purchase is being made out of capital, you must give your creditors advance notice (see 5 and 8).
-You must also advise Companies House, with a copy of the directors’ statement and the auditor’s report.
+You must also advise Companies House, and provide it with specified documents relating to the purchase.

 If the company purchases the shares for more than their original issue price, the excess is normally treated as a distribution of profits (like a dividend).
 This income is then subject to income tax.